 Ricardo Araújo is a paleontologist and co-founder of the original PalNiassa project and is now the Principal Investigator of the PaleoMoz Project.
 He did a PhD at the Southern Methodist University (USA) on Angolan plesiosaurs and sauropterygian functional morphology under a Fulbright Scholarship.
-He's currently a postdoctoral fellow at the University of Lisbon (Portugal) and Museum für Naturkunde (Germany).
+He's currently a researcher at the University of Lisbon (Portugal).
 Ricardo led several PalNiassa expeditions and supervised/trained the Mozambican students.
 He also designed the Paleontology Laboratory and monitored its construction and setting up phases.

 Estela Cuambe is Financial Manager at the National Museum of Geology (Maputo).
 Estela's outstanding work with the finances and logistics of the project is invaluable.